 - Optional Step.
 Put 1 teaspoon of sugar into a cold small pot.
 Heat the pot up on medium and allow the sugar to form a caramel.

-- In a small bowl, add water, fish sauce, lemon and vinegar.
+- In a small bowl, add water, fish sauce, lime and vinegar.

 - As soon as the caramel comes to colour (if doing this step), add in the sauce mix and the 3 tbsp of sugar.
 Mix with a spoon until the sugar and caramel is completely dissolved.